Those who understand others

 -Lao Tzu-

 It didn’t happen right away, but the longer I stayed sober, the more I came to understand that I couldn’t change anything about my thinking.
 I couldn’t stop the illusions I created in my mind based on my past.
-However, if I stayed sober, I could stay aware of my thinking; I could quiet those thoughts and dissolve the illusions of still living in the past.
-I discovered a transformation: when my thoughts quieted, my heart opened up to feeling again, and my mind calmed down into a peaceful, compassionate, meditative state.
+However, if I stayed sober, I could stay aware of my thinking; I could quiet those thoughts and dissolve the illusions.
+I realized a transformation: when my thoughts quieted, my heart opened up to feeling again, and my mind calmed down into a peaceful, compassionate, meditative state.
 It allowed me to stop thinking and start feeling what was happening and respond with the intelligence that had arisen out of my suffering to distinguish an illusion in the past from what is real in the present moment.

 ©2024 stillawakening.com All Rights Reserved